circleci/circleci-docs/jekyll/_cci2/v.2.17-overview.md

 1. Check you are running Docker v17.12.1, and if not update (steps in section below)
 2. Update Replicated to v2.34.1 (steps in section below)
-3. Navigate to your Management Console, for example, `https://<your-circleci-hostname>.com:8800`, and you will be guided through the process of upgrading to v2.17
+3. Navigate to your Management Console dashboard, for example, `https://<your-circleci-hostname>.com:8800` and select the v2.17 upgrade.

 ### Prequisites for Updating Replicated